For response at home to attacks abroad, White House brings out Biden

 Biden took a softer, more reassuring tone in his remarks than Obama did earlier in the week.

-Obama, traveling overseas, angrily railed against U.S. political "hysteria" over U.S. acceptance of refugees, calling some Republicans "shameful" and "irresponsible" for their suggestions to keep refugees out.
+Obama, travelling overseas, angrily railed against U.S. political "hysteria" over U.S. acceptance of refugees, calling some Republicans "shameful" and "irresponsible" for their suggestions to keep refugees out.

 Obama has been criticized for his tone, and the White House has since explained how it vets refugees on television interviews and in a flood of posts on Twitter and Facebook.